-Our trademarks are registered in the United States and in markets where we operate, and we consider trademark protection to be very important to our business.
-Our major trademarks include Nu Skin®, our fountain logos, Pharmanex®, ageLOC®, our ageLOC logos, LifePak®, Galvanic Spa®, TR90®, Epoch®, ageLOC Me®, LumiSpa®, Nutricentials®, WellSpa iO (registered outside of the United States) and ageLOC Boost (registered outside of the United States).
-In addition, a number of our products, including our facial spas, ageLOC WellSpa iO, Nu Skin RenuSpa iO, ageLOC Body Spa, LumiSpa, ageLOC Boost, TR90 and Pharmanex BioPhotonic Scanner, are based on proprietary technologies and designs, some of which utilize patented technologies and/or technologies licensed from third parties.
+Our trademarks are registered in the United States and in markets where we operate or have plans to operate, and we consider trademark protection to be very important to our business.
+Our major trademarks include Nu Skin®, our fountain logos, Pharmanex®, ageLOC®, LifePak®, Galvanic Spa®, TR90®, Epoch®, ageLOC Me®, LumiSpa® and ageLOC Boost®.
+In addition, a number of our products, including our facial spas, ageLOC Body Spa, LumiSpa, ageLOC Boost, TR90 and Pharmanex BioPhotonic Scanner, are based on proprietary technologies and designs, some of which utilize patented technologies and/or technologies licensed from third parties.
 We also rely on patent and trade secret protection to protect our proprietary technology and other proprietary information for some of our ageLOC products and other products.